z2ong/Analysis-on-2022-League-Pro-Match-Data/README.md

 For the second baseline model, I fit another default Random Forest Regressor model.
 This time, I fit the **discrete qualitative** features killsat15 and deathsat15 as is, but fit the **nominal qualitative** feature league using one-hot encoding.
 For this model, I obtained a train mean absolute error rate of about 234.875 seconds and a test mean absolute error rate of about 283.649 seconds.
 This increase in test error, but decrease in training error, showed beginning signs of overfitting my training data, thus leading me to believe that including league as a feature would do more harm to my final predictive model than good.

-With this newfound information, I concluded that different metas specific to differing leagues don't necessarily help in predicting game length.
-Thus leading me to exclude the feature league from my final model.
+With this newfound information, I concluded that noting the differing leagues doesn't necessarily help in predicting game length for my model, thus leading me to exclude the feature league from my final model.

 <br><br><br>